jimanaka/crocpit/content/hackthebox/code/index.md

 <REDACTED>
 ```
 ## Conclusion
 This box was overall very fun and well made.
-I had to learn a lot about the inner-workings of the Python programming language and realized there was so much more to know about it (as it is with everything).
+I had to learn a lot about the inner-workings of the Python programming language and realized there was so much more to know (as it is with everything).
 There were probably 100's of better ways to exploit the web filter, but I hacked what I could together and got it done.
 The privesc was easy, but honestly it was welcomed after I spent so much time figuring out the foothold.

 Thank you for reading.
 Hopefully you learned something.
 If there were any spelling errors, ramblings, etc. I blame myself for doing this so late at night.
 Till next time!